Self-Driving Cars Have Twice The Accidents, But Only Because Humans Aren't Used To Vehicles Following The Rules

-from the I-can-and-will-do-that,-Dave dept
+from the I'm-sorry-you-hit-me,-Dave dept

 And that's proven to be one of the key obstacles in programming self-driving cars: getting them to drive more like flawed humans.
 That is, occasionally aggressive when necessary, and sometimes flexible when it comes to the rules.
 That's at least been the finding of the General Motors-Carnegie Mellon Autonomous Driving Collaborative Research Lab, which says getting self-driving cars onto the highway can still be a challenge: